Brigitte Engler

 Brigitte Engler_Objets Mathématiques (Pédagogiques)_Installation View_Salon Zurcher Part IV_2021

-While raising two children on the Lower East Side, Brigitte Engler and family became members of a community garden where they grew flowers and participated in arts & crafts workshops and practiced several tie dye and shibori folding patterns.
-In turn, it fell on her to lead and facilitate with other community members the annual tie dye Solstice workshop where she produced over 10 years a series of folded cloth prints.
-The early shibori pieces installed in a former tidal mill in Brittany were submerged at high tide and activated her video images and sound piece titled “Shibori Meets the Sea” recorded in the cavernous basement space open to the sea.
-The immersive art installation was presented with scientific exposés in collaboration with a French government environmental agency which commissioned the artist to conduct several interviews.
-Her interviews about local eel fishing practices (today European eels are on the list of endangered species)were part of the installation.
-“Shibori Meets the Sea” was also projected in the alternative gallery “Bullet Space” on the otherside of the Atlantic, on E 3 St. In NYC, the video was activated by a folded cloth print installed on the clothing line in the garden of the former squat and twirling in the wind.
+While raising two children on the Lower East Side, Brigitte Engler and family became members of a community garden where they grew flowers and experimented with tie dye and shibori folding patterns during arts & crafts workshops she organized with friends and neighbors.
+During these workshops, she produced over 10 years a series of folded cloth prints.
+The shibori pieces were integrated in an immersive art installation in a former tidal mill in Brittany in a region where she spent summers as a child.
+Submerged at high tide, the fabric works activated her video titled “Shibori Meets the Sea” recorded in the cavernous basement space open to the sea.
+In preparation for this immersive art installation, Engler had reached out and collaborated with a French government environmental agency which commissioned the artist to conduct several interviews about local eel fishing practices (today European eels are on the list of endangered species).
+The agency organized a series of artist talks and scientific exposés engaging oyster farmers, local fishermen and neighbors.
+“Shibori Meets the Sea” was also projected at Bullet Space on the other side of the Atlantic, on E 3 St. in NYC.
+The video projected in the gallery space was activated by a folded cloth print installed on the clothing line in the garden of the former squat and twirling in the wind.

 © Brigitte Engler